stonepros/stone/doc/rados/troubleshooting/troubleshooting-pg.rst

-Where ``--num-rep`` is the number of OSDs the erasure code CRUSH rule needs, ``--rule`` is the value of the ``ruleset`` field displayed by ``ceph osd crush rule dump``.
+Where ``--num-rep`` is the number of OSDs the erasure code CRUSH rule needs, ``--rule`` is the value of the ``ruleset`` field displayed by ``stone osd crush rule dump``.
 The test will try mapping one million values (i.e. the range defined by ``[--min-x,--max-x]``) and must display at least one bad mapping.
 If it outputs nothing it means all mappings are successful and you can stop right there: the